-the home management of her mother's medications.
-Ms. Washington admits that her system for medication management-a set of plastic bags filled with the day's medications-isn't working well.
+In the video, Ms. Randolph has just finished changing a wound dressing and asks Ms. Washington about the home management of her mother's medications.
+Ms. Washington admits that her system for medication management-a set of plastic bags filled with the day's medications isn't working well.
 Ms. Randolph gives Ms. Washington an alternate management option, a pillbox organizer, to better manage her mother's daily medications.
-She also answers Ms. Washington's questions about any special considerations regarding the administration and scheduling of medications and provides her with a list of resources that includes contact information for all of her mother's caregivers and additional online resources. \blacksquare
+She also answers Ms. Washington's questions about any special considerations regarding the administration and scheduling of medications and provides her with a list of resources that includes contact information for all of her mother's caregivers and additional online resources.

 Theresa A. Harvath is the associate dean for academics in the Betty Irene Moore School of Nursing, University of California, Davis, in Sacramento.

-Allison Lindauer is an assistant professor at Oregon Health and Science University, Portland.
+Allison Lindauer is an assistant professor at Oregon Health and Science University Portland

 Kathryn Sexson is a family NP at Denali Family Healthcare and an assistant professor in the School of Nursing, University of Alaska, Anchorage.

-The authors would like to acknowledge Susan C. Reinhard and Heather M. Young, leaders of the No Longer Home Alone video project, and the contributions of Carol Levine, who conducted focus groups with family caregivers regarding the challenges of medication management.
+The authors would like to acknowledge Susan C. Reinhard and Heather M. Young, leaders of the No Longer Home Alone video project; and the contributions of Carol Levine, who conducted focus groups with family caregivers regarding the challenges of medication management.
 Contact author: Theresa A. Harvath, tharvath@ucdavis.edu.
 The authors have disclosed no potential conflicts of interest, financial or otherwise.